Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Is It a Brow Problem or an Eyelid Problem?

 Dr Turner assesses brow position at every upper blepharoplasty consultation.
-It’s a conversation that happens before any surgical plan is made.
+The assessment happens before any surgical plan is made.

 Who Is Blepharoplasty Suitable For?

-There’s no single ideal candidate profile, and there’s no right age.
-The appropriate time for blepharoplasty is when the structural changes are significant enough to warrant it — and that varies considerably from one person to the next.
+There is no single ideal candidate profile, and no specific right age for blepharoplasty.
+The appropriate time for surgery is when the structural changes are significant enough to warrant it, which varies considerably from one person to the next.

-Generally, surgery may be appropriate where you have excess upper eyelid skin causing hooding or affecting your visual field, or under-eye bags from fat prolapse that haven’t responded to anything else.
+Generally, surgery may be appropriate where excess upper eyelid skin is causing hooding or affecting the visual field, or where under-eye bags from fat prolapse have not responded to non-surgical approaches.
 Good general health, stable eye health, and realistic expectations are the other key factors.
 Dry eye, thyroid eye disease, and previous eye surgery all need to be discussed before any procedure is planned.

 Smoking is a meaningful risk factor.
 Patients are asked to stop at least six weeks before surgery.